 Turn the function selector control to a cooking function.
+Fig.2-25 shows the control set for conventional oven cooking.

-Turn the oven temperature knob to the temperature required (Fig.2-25).
+Turn the oven temperature knob to the temperature required (Fig.2-26).

-The oven heating light will glow until the oven has reached the temperature you selected (Fig.2-26).
+The oven heating light will glow until the oven has reached the temperature you selected (Fig.2-27).
 It will then cycle on and off during cooking as the oven maintains the selected temperature.

-Operating the Fan Oven
+Operating the Right-hand Fan Oven

-Turn the oven knob to the desired temperature (Fig.2-25).
+Turn the oven knob to the desired temperature (Fig.2-26).

-The oven indicator light will glow until the oven has reached the temperature selected (Fig.2-26).
+The oven indicator light will glow until the oven has reached the temperature selected (Fig.2-27).
 It will then cycle on and off during cooking.